 If you wish to be alerted to a person arriving on a walkway or path, place the camera so the direction of travel moves across the camera view, rather than towards it.
 When motion goes toward the camera, the image differences from moment to moment are quite small as compared with motion moving across the camera view.

 To be alerted to people, rather than animals, you might place the camera so the view is above the ground high enough to not be triggered by the animal or their tail.

-If you are primarily interested in arriving visitors and deliveries, it may be useful to mount the camera looking towards the doorway, so random pedestrians or stray animals are not likely to enter the camera view, triggering a motion alert.
+If you are primarily interested in arriving visitors and deliveries, it may be useful to mount the camera looking towards the doorway, so random pedestrians or stray animals are not likely to enter the camera view and trigger a motion alert.
 Remember that motion across the screen (side to side) is more effective for detection than action moving toward the camera.